 - counseling support to manage stress or anxiety

-Dietary considerations include the following:
+Dietary considerations include:

-- The diameter and length of the lost hairs can signal this condition, and may help a doctor to differentiate between this and alopecia.
+When diagnosing telogen effluvium, a doctor will examine the hairs that have fallen out.
+The diameter and length of the lost hairs can signal this condition and may help a doctor differentiate between telogen effluvium and alopecia.

 - A hair pull test to check how much hair a person is shedding.

 - A wash test, which involves counting the number of hairs lost during washing.

 - A blood test may also be useful to help determine the cause of hair loss.
 These tests can help diagnose iron deficiency or thyroid insufficiency.